alberttheprince/keep-companion/README.md

 - Partially Ox Compatible (for Ox Lib, inv, target)
 - Still needs qbcore (I'm not sure if this can work with only ox, I don't know don't ask)

+Dependencies:
+- QBCore
+- Ox Lib, Inv, Target
+- Patience

+Use this for the pet store: https://www.gta5-mods.com/maps/mlo-pet-shop

+The illegal/poacher store is on cayo sitting on a chair, using https://github.com/TayMcKenzieNZ/CayoTwoIslands

 #Known Issues:

 - Food/Water not always working